 A proper noun is the specific name used for any person, place, or thing.

-Proper adjectives typically look like their original proper nouns but have some sort of alternate ending in order to make them adjectives.
+Proper adjectives typically look like their original proper nouns but have some sort of alternative ending in order to make them adjectives.

 Proper Adjective Examples: